Federal Work Study Program

 Federal Work-Study at HCC

 This program provides jobs for HCC students who receive financial aid.
 Its purpose is to provide funds for students, which will allow them to be employed while they are pursuing their studies.
 This part-time employment may be either on the college campus or in a public and/or private non-profit organization.

 How much can I earn as a work-study at HCC?

 You’ll earn at least the current federal minimum wage.
-As a HCC Financial Aid student, you may be eligible for Federal College Work Study at $10.10 per hour.
+Click here to see the current federal minimum wage for Connecticut.
 To be eligible, you must have a completed Financial Aid application on file in the Financial Aid Office.

 Your total work-study award depends on: